doriguzmn/PCBS-DataAnalysis/README.md

 -Participant's learning information: how many problems participants solved before talking to Jaden, the virtual tutor, how many they solved after, a composite score measuring learning gains (after-before), etc)
 -AMT 'thin-slice' rating of rapport: the rating of rapport for each 30-second slice of the tutoring videos with Jaden and a participant, in addition to a final rapport rating which is the average of all ratings from the individual slices for a certain participant.

 Importantly, the AMT ratings of rapport are only available for participants whose video is of high quality.
-Therefore, the final database will include these three THINGS only for a subset of participants, and this is what we will use for the data analysis.
+Therefore, the final database will include these three sets of information only for a subset of participants, and this subset is what we will use for the data analysis.

 ```python
 MergedDf = getUsableVideos(learning,participantData)[0]